What is the Health and Safety at Work Act 1974

 What are the founding principles of the Act?

-The principle recommendation was that there should be one single Act that covers all workers.
+The principle recommendation was that there should be one single Act that covers all workers and could be adapted quickly to respond to technology or changes in industry.

-This is known as an Enabling Act which allows the Secretary of State to make further laws underneath it (known as regulations) without the need to pass another Act of Parliament.
-This allows safety regulations to be put in place quickly in order to keep up with technology, or the rapid changing face of an industry.
+The Health and Safety at Work Act became what is called an Enabling Act which allows the Secretary of State to make further laws underneath it (known as regulations) without the need to pass another Act of Parliament.
+This allowed safety regulations to be put in place quickly and flexibly.

 These regulations are laws approved by Parliament and are usually following the recommendations of the HSE.